gpluscb/gg-java/README.md

 ## TODO
 * More efficient way to add variables
-* Better Exceptions (keep stack trace context)
+* Better Error/Exception handling
 * More/better documentation
-* Proper configurable logging
+* Proper configurable logging / allow ratelimit handler
 * Generally better code structure (whatever that means)
 * Builder for GraphQL queries, later specific to the project for more tight syntax and less room for illegal queries